bodhiconnolly/bodhiconnolly.github.io/_posts/2014-05-23-day-one-python-client.markdown

 Luckily, Day One syncs to the OSX app via Dropbox, so I can easily download my entries on the PC.
 Upon inspection, the .doentry files are simply plist documents.
 With this information in hand, I decided to use my CSSE1001 project to develop a Python client for syncing with the app.

 The features of the app that I intended to emulate were:
--Create a useable GUI
+- Create a useable GUI
--Sync entries with the Dropbox API
+- Sync entries with the Dropbox API
--View, edit and add entries
+- View, edit and add entries
--View metadata attached to entries such as date, time, location, weather, and favourites -Add location metadata via reverse geocoding and download local weather information -Attach photos to the entries from file or from the webcam -Include some user-changeable settings
+- View metadata attached to entries such as date, time, location, weather, and favourites
+- Add location metadata via reverse geocoding and download local weather information
+- Attach photos to the entries from file or from the webcam
+- Include some user-changeable settings
--Work across all major platforms
+- Work across all major platforms

 #GUI